How To Dry-Brine a Turkey

 Now that we know what dry-brining is, what are its advantages, especially when cooking a Thanksgiving turkey?

-Use any cooking method.
-Once your turkey is brined, you can choose whatever method you like for cooking it: traditional oven-oasting, deep-frying, or even grilling are all fine to do with a brined bird.
+- Use any cooking method.
+Once your turkey is brined, you can choose whatever method you like for cooking it: traditional oven-roasting, deep-frying, or even grilling are all fine to do with a brined bird.

 How To Dry-Brine a Turkey